Félix Vallotton: Paris scenes

-During his Nabi period in the 1890s, Vallotton was living largely from the income he made making illustrations for fashion magazines and popular novels, He created a series of paintings called Scenes of the Paris streets probably for a novel by Octave Uzane called Les Rassemblements.
-The paintings, using tempera on cardboard, used the Nabi trademark method of flat areas of color, as the Nabi-influenced use of aerial and other unusual perspectives taken from Japanese prints.
+During his Nabi period in the 1890s, Vallotton was living largely from the income he made making illustrations for fashion magazines and popular novels, He created a series of paintings called Scenes of the Paris streets, probably for a novel by Octave Uzanne called Les Rassemblements.
+The paintings, using tempera on cardboard, used the Nabi trademark method of flat areas of color, and the Nabi-influenced use of aerial and other unusual perspectives taken from Japanese prints.
 These works also expressed his social and political attitudes, contrasting the workers struggling to carry heavy sacks with the fashionable women in bright colors carrying wrapped packages from the new Paris department stores.
 He captured the activity and color inside Bon Marché and the other new Paris department stores.
 His street scenes were filled with activity and movement, capturing small scenes that appealed to his sense of humor or irony.